isaiahpantelis/isaiahpantelis.github.io/machine_learning.md

 [^7]: I won't even bother showing the extrapolation using the Lagrange polynomial.
 As you can guess, it's abysmal.
 [^8]: Probably not in politics or trading.
 [^9]: Although it's not the best basis for every task, familiarity wins.
+[^10]: The training data are sorted when they are generated.